Cobra Mark V –

 might have been the best small ship period, but it sounds like the

-Kestrel has the best small combat role.
+Kestrel is now the best small combat ship.

 To date, this is